roomacarthur/the-tipsy-quiz/README.md

 ## Project Goals

 To provide a fun environment for people to partake in a pub-style quiz on their phone or other devices.
+Fun interactive Scoring system using local storage to keep track of peoples scores on a leader board.

 ## User Experience